jakemas/pq-strongswan/README.md

         auto=add
 ```

 The child security association `Tunnel1` is defined.
-It connects the client with the outer IP address of the gateway.
+It connects the client with the IP address of the gateway `192.168.0.2`.

 ### VPN Gateway Configuration